MSD Communications and Public Engagement Network

 Please bear in mind:

 - To email the list, please send message to firstname.lastname@example.org

-- Messages are not moderated (so they will be sent out immediately), unless you add an attachment, or the message is too large (in which case the Divisional Communications Manager will have to approve the message before it is sent out)
+- Messages are not moderated (so they will be sent out immediately), unless you add an attachment, or the message is too large (in which case the Head of Communications will have to approve the message before it is sent out)

 - By clicking ‘Reply,’ you will respond just to the sender (preferred method, unless email is to stimulate a discussion).
 To respond to everyone on the list, click ‘Reply all.’
 If you post something accidentally to the list, let me know and I will remove it from the archive (Please note: I shall not be able to retract the email)